 In case of fire, the alarm will be sounded.
 (Loud continuous horn.)
 Small horns will be in the possession of each manager, supervisor or job coach in case the alarm should malfunction.

 Everyone will exit the building in an orderly fashion.
-See Evacuation Routes.
+All appropriate exits are marked.
 Walk rapidly.
 Do not crowd or run.
 Remember the “buddy system” and use it.

 The supervisors and managers will be responsible for sending someone to direct the Fire Department or EMS to the proper location.